micaelaneus/strength-as-ccoty/the-lemniscate-spread.md

 ## READING THE SPREAD

 Take a moment to settle into your body and articulate your query, preferably in writing.
 If your practice contains a ritual opener such as casting a circle or calling in guides, perform it now.
-Shuffle and cut the cards, placing them along the curves of the lemniscate and intrepreting each one before pulling another.
+Shuffle and cut the cards, placing them along the curves of the lemniscate and interpreting each one before pulling another.

 ### RECEDING ENERGY: THE CHARIOT YEAR